bbc/gs-sass-tools/README.md

 - [GEL Typography](https://github.com/bbc/gel-typography)
 - [GEL Grid](https://github.com/bbc/gel-grid)

-These three libraries are automatically included as part of this library and all of there functionality is available.
+These three libraries are automatically included as part of this library and all of their functionality is available.

 For specific details on any of these libraries please refer to their individual README files.

 ## Settings

-Settings are collections of globally available variables which can be used in your apps Sass.
+Settings are collections of globally available variables which can be used in your app's SCSS files.

 ### Global Variables
 The global variables are primarily formed of the [GEL Sass Tools](https://github.com/bbc/gel-sass-tools).